rohan-zscaler/trafficgen-zcc/README.md

 https://chromedriver.chromium.org/downloads

-For windows, chromedriver (downloaded from link above) needs to unzipped and the unzipped file needs to be copied to C:\Windows folder
+For windows, chromedriver (downloaded from link above) needs to unzipped and the unzipped file needs to be copied to some place in the PATH e.g. C:\Windows folder